 Mobile wallets require you to install an application on smartphones or smartwatches running on Android, iOS, or Windows Phone.
 You can download the often free application from the online store of the creator of the respective mobile OS.
 All that you have to do is create a profile and load your mobile wallet to make payments through it.

 This is where the magic of Near Field Communication comes in – thanks to this technology, you can only make a payment by bringing your smartphone closer to the merchant’s card reader without having to look for cash or for your credit/debit card.
-Some of the most popular mobile wallets at the moment are Apple Pay, Google Pay, and Android Pay.
-Each of these is compatible with all credit and debit cards, but Apple Pay and Android Pay can only work with certain models of mobile phones.
+Some of the most popular mobile wallets at the moment are Apple Pay and Google Pay Each of these is compatible with all credit and debit cards, but Apple Pay can only work with certain models of mobile phones.

 Also, before settling on a particular type of mobile wallet, consider whether it offers you the functionality you need and what cards you will use it for – credit, debit, loyalty cards, or even gift cards.
 It is extremely easy to operate with and some additional features included are electronic gift cards, immediate receipt of sent funds, and no monthly service fees.

 Phone equipped with NFC

 Of course, you can’t make a contactless payment if you don’t carry your contactless card, a smartphone, or a smartwatch.
 Keep in mind, however, that unfortunately not all smartphones have built-in NFC chips, so before you start such a transaction, first check that your smart device has one.

 Not sure if your device supports Near-Field Communication?
 Simply check your phone’s settings.
 If this feature is available, you could activate it in the same options.

 The future of NFC looks promising – this technology is enjoying widespread acceptance in more and more digital devices.
 Those chips are cheap and easy to produce and embed in a tag.
 All of this further contributes to the high demand for Near-Field Communication.